prefabsprout/VCF_web/README.md

 # VCF Web

+This repository contains web application for providing rs annotation by processing information about genetic variant.

 ## Deploying of app

 To deploy an app you need to create MySQL database in your local host.